 I also came across what we call in Australia “Fairy Floss” and what is known in America as “Cotton Candy” so I had to order some of that, just to watch it being made.
 Of course, it is entirely sugar and I no longer eat sugar so instead, I gave it to the nearest local child I could find.
 A young boy who was sitting patiently with his father at their stall.
 I now have a new friend for life!

 I hope you have enjoyed reading about the wandering wedding dress diary Thailand.
-If you would like to know more about travelling in Thailand, where to stay, what to see, the language, culture and lots more, you can head on over to my travel blog Luxe Life Travel.
+If you would like to know more about travelling in Thailand, where to stay, what to see, the language, culture and lots more, you can head on over to my travel blog Courage to Travel.

 Wandering wedding dress Chiang Mai photographer